BrianWhiteaker/walker_droplets/README.md

 the needed model.

 ### The Model
-As I have accumulated knowledge I realized that a CNN paired with an RNN would be a great way to approach this problem.
+As I have accumulated knowledge I realized that CNN's paired with RNN's would be a great way to approach this problem.
 The CNN would be used to learn features of an image frame taken in sequence from video footage of a droplet propogating in a circular corral.
 These features would be spatial local structure relationships of waves interacting captured in an image.
 These features could then be passed in time-sequential order to the RNN.
 Here the RNN would learn temporal structure from feature set to feature set in time.

+More specifically, a CAE is trained with the encoder and decoder attached together.
+Once trained, they are separated and an LSTM is inserted between them.
+This three part network is then trained as a whole.
+The encoder breaks each image into useful filters, the LSTM learns the sequence of filters, and the decoder reconstructs an image.
+For the LSTM, increasing context lengths are used to a maximum of 15.
+Truncated backpropogation through time is used on the unrolled sequence of forward passes for a given context length.

-The decoder would reconstruct a prediction image.
-This is similar to character sequence generation, where a seed character is given to the model.
-A prediction of the next character is returned, and this is passed to the network in order to generate the next prediction to follow.
+Making predictions with the trained model is similar to character sequence generation, where a seed character is given to the model.
+A prediction of the next character is returned by said model, and this is passed back into the network in order to generate the following prediciton.

 At a later date I found [this](https://www.quantamagazine.org/machine-learnings-amazing-ability-to-predict-chaos-20180418/) article describing work at MIT and U of Maryland in predicting flame fronts or propogating differential equations.
 They used Reservoir Computing or LSTM's for the task.

 Hopefully I will be as successful.

+### Work to follow
+1) GRU recurrent layer comparison.
+2) Construct a Reservoir Computing network.
+3) Work in the direction of NN's and DE governing equations.